IgorKavrakov/AeroGP/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with CompMet.
+You should have received a copy of the GNU General Public License along with AeroGP.
 If not, see <https://www.gnu.org/licenses/>.

 Copyright (c) Igor Kavrakov, Allan McRobie, Guido Morgenthal 2022